 coordinates for the points where the tangent line to this limaçon is vertical.

-the vertical tangent lines, we seek points where the denominator of is equal to zero.
+vertical tangent lines, we seek points where the denominator of is equal to zero.
+To

-To start, we will convert to , and express the denominator as a quadratic expression
+start, we will convert to , and express the denominator as a quadratic expression in :

-Since this is a quadratic equation in the variable , we invoke the quadratic formula to
+quadratic equation in the variable .
+The quadratic formula gives that

 Now we can find cosine using either geometrically via the unit circle or algebraically